emcconne/surfagility/README.md

 This theme is being used at http://brentmcconnell.com if you'd like to see it in action.

 ###Installation
-To install this theme use the "Download as Zip" option on the right of the screen to download the archive for use in Wordpress.
+To install this theme use the "Download Zip" option on the right of the Surfagility Github homepage to download the archive for use in Wordpress.

 ####Homepage Screenshot